cmscaltech/gpuservers/README.md

 * `mawhrin-skel-sm.hep.caltech.edu` is a Supermicro server with 2T of local NVME running 2 NVidia GeForce GTX Titan X

 All server have a public (regular network) and a private (10G) IP.
-SSH key is the only authentication.
+SSH key is the only authentication, with double factor authentication.
 Please let the admins (t2admin AT hep.caltech.edu) in case of issues.

 ## Credits